Did you know cigarette butts are the most frequently littered item?

 Costly to Clean Up

-Cigarette litter requires additional sidewalk and street sweeping, park maintenence, and storm water upkeep.
+Cigarette litter requires additional sidewalk and street sweeping, park maintenance, and storm water upkeep.
 Businesses, property owners, and government agencies bear the expense of cleaning up on and near their properties, passing on those costs to all of us.

 Littered cigarette butts can start fires

-Improperly disposed of cigarrette butts can start both wildfires and structure fires, negatively impacing local wildlife and costing hundreds of thousands of dollars in damages and recovery costs, in addition to possible loss of life.
+Improperly disposed of cigarette butts can start both wildfires and structure fires, negatively impacting local wildlife and costing hundreds of thousands of dollars in damages and recovery costs, in addition to possible loss of life.

 Volunteer at a SOLVE litter cleanup and collect cigarette waste for recycling.